AlexeyAndrianov/donkey_backend_challenge/README.md

 The data store is sqlite for simplicity.
 If you need to add any other datastore feel free to do so.
 Same regarding any additional libraries.
 You are of course welcome to change the existing code.

+# Things that you don't need to care about

+Few things that we don't really care about in this challenge:
+* You don't have to worry about state of the bike (whether it is rented or not etc)
+* You can assume that the location of the bike is sent to the backend only when the bike is not moving.
+  Therefore we don't need to worry about the cases when you get the bike location and few seconds later it's in compeletely different place.

 # How to submit solution
 1. First clone the repo